piotrfutymski/piotrfutymski/README.md

 <b>Education</b>

-I am engineer of IT.
-I'm studying physics master.
+I am engineer of IT and Master of Science in Physics.

 ## Projects: